studentyaoshi/MR/README.md

 ## Maintainer
 > **Yao Shi & Zhang Meng**
-> You can contact :email:yaoshi@xjtu.edu.cn or email:zmarch@stu.xjtu.edu.cn when you have any questions, suggestions, comments, etc.
+> You can contact :email:yaoshi@xjtu.edu.cn or :email:zmarch@stu.xjtu.edu.cn when you have any questions, suggestions, comments, etc.
 > Please describe in details, and attach your command line and log messages if possible.